Sumbing

 Practicalities

-• Getting there: For Garung, buses between Purwokerto and Semarang run through Kledung.
+• Getting there: For domestic flights from or to Central Java, such as the airports in Semarang, Solo (Surakarta) and Yogyakarta/Jogjakarta we recommend Baolau.
+For Garung, buses between Purwokerto and Semarang run through Kledung.
 From Yogyakarta, take a bus to Magelang and a second bus to Wonosobo.
 Kledung is just under 3 hours from both Yogyakarta or Semarang by car.
 The Kaliangkrik trails are the most accessible for those coming from Yogyakarta.
 Cepit is around 2 hours from Semarang, making it probably the closest to those coming from the north coast.

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Sumbing information pack can be downloaded here.